Ultima Online Publish 104 is bringing changes to the High Seas

 The wood carving is a house deco item that has a randomly assigned ship name when you redeem it.
 You also have a rare chance for it to be named after yourself when you claim it.

-The Triton Statuette will summon an instant-bond pet for you.
+The Triton Statuette will summon an instant-bond Triton pet for you.
 You need GM Taming and High Seas in order to claim the statue and pet.
-The Triton is currently not yet available as a reward.
+The Statue can be traded to any character (even without taming or high seas), but it cannot be opened by them.

 You can find the full spawn information for the Triton in the Bestiary here: Triton